 Take a look at my favorite real estate crowdfunding platform, Fundrise.
 Fundrise offers all investors to diversify into real estate through private funds that primarily invest in single family and multi-family properties in the Sunbelt.

-For more nuanced personal finance content, join 50,000+ others and sign up for my free weekly newsletter.
-Foreign real estate investors are coming in 2022 and beyond.
-Buying your USA property before foreigns make prices even more expensive.
-There is simply not enough inventory to go around.
+For more nuanced personal finance content, join 55,000+ others and sign up for my free weekly newsletter.
+Foreign real estate investors are coming in 2023 and beyond.